Bears' Cam Meredith Poised While On The Rise

 By Chris Emma–

-CHICAGO (CBS) — It was a year ago Cam Meredith walked through the concourse of U.S. Cellular Field unrecognized.
-After all, he had recorded just 11 receptions as a rookie and wasn’t quite a household name.
+CHICAGO (CBS) — It was a year ago that Bears receiver Cam Meredith walked through the concourse of then-named U.S. Cellular Field unrecognized.
+After all, he had recorded just 11 receptions as a rookie and wasn’t a household name.

 Ever since, a lot more than the ballpark name has changed.
 Meredith, the converted quarterback from Illinois State, had a breakout 2016 season and emerged as a top receiver for the Bears.
-On Wednesday, he was the guest of honor for the White Sox and threw out the ceremonial first pitch prior to the team’s game with the Red Sox.
+On Wednesday evening, he was the guest of honor for the White Sox and threw out the ceremonial first pitch prior to the team’s game with the Red Sox.

 Consider this a dream come true for the Westchester native and White Sox fan.
 Meredith is now a young rising star in his hometown.